Aditya10CR7/feedback-system/README.md

 # Feedback system

 The website is developed as a task for AI Unreal Engines which is used to take input for student feedback system and fetch the feedback to the database.
+The system have a responsive design that works on different screen sizes and devices.

 ## API Reference